-This three bedroomed semi-detached house is situated in the popular Lansdown Road estate in Faringdon which is ideally placed and within walking distance to Faringdon Infant and Junior Schools, shops and amenities.
+This three bedroom semi-detatched house is situated in the popular Lansdown Road estate in Faringdon which is ideally placed and within walking distance to local Infant and Junior Schools, shops and amenities.
 This is an ideal location for a family. benefits from parking for two cars and a single garage.

 Upon entry to the property to the left is a conveniently place cloakroom, to the rear of the property is a well proportioned kitchen/diner ideal for a family which is fully fitted and includes washing machine, fridge freezer and cooker. the property is gas central heated.

 To the right is the spacious and light lounge containing a serving hatch from the kitchen and a patio door leading to the rear garden which is of a good size and laid to lawn.